Sporting Events with T1D

 Locate the medical line

 Some (NOT all) sports venues have an entirely separate screening line for people with medical conditions.
 This will expedite your entry and avoid any confusion with your supplies.
-If there is not a separate line, immediately inform the security guards that you are diabetic and what supplies you’re carrying.
+If there is not a separate line, immediately inform the security guards that you are a person with diabetes and what supplies you’re carrying.

 Locate the medical office